stoneyrh/gSOAP/gsoap/samples/testmsgr/README.md

 ### `-c`

-Continue testing of a service until the service fails, i.e. until the server at the specified endpoint URL becomes unresposive.
+Continuous testing of a service endpoint until the service fails, i.e. until the server at the specified endpoint URL becomes unresponsive.

+### `-d num`

+Test a service endpoint `num` times or until the service fails, i.e. until the server at the specified endpoint URL becomes unresponsive.

+### `-f`

+Exit on any HTTP error or on any SOAP fault by the service endpoint when using option `-c` or `-d num`, instead of continuing until the specified endpoint URL becomes unresponsive.

 ### `-h`